-This post is sponsored by Boiron® and PTPA.
+This cream cheese and jalapeno dip recipe post is sponsored by Boiron® and PTPA.
 The opinions expressed in this post are my own.

-What I am not in love with, however, is how eating spicy foods makes me feel.
+I know firsthand that spicy foods can make you feel bad.
 Indigestion city!
 But I’ve got a solution for that too.
-Keep reading!

 This Jalapeno Cream Cheese Dip recipe uses pretty much the same ingredients as if you were making Jalapeno Poppers.